TheoWinterhalter/galliblog/content/articles/test.md

 date: 29/09/2019
 updated: 02/10/2019
 tags: "omd", "markdown", "blog"
+summary: "This article is basically a test of the different features available for the blog."
 ----------------------------------------
 Welcome on Galliblog the Gallinette blog.
 I use the amazing [omd] markdown parser, and bits of parsing that I did myself.